openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 instead of this:
 /xml/metadata/lom/general/keyword

-The schema of your EQUELLA server that you are importing into will most likely be completely different to the example above.
-You will need to look at your EQUELLA schema and carefully type in corresponding XPaths as your CSV column headings.
+The schema of your openEQUELLA server that you are importing into will most likely be completely different to the example above.
+You will need to look at your openEQUELLA schema and carefully type in corresponding XPaths as your CSV column headings.
 It is unlikely you will need a column for every field in your schema as it is likely that many fields will be optional.
-You may need to discuss with your EQUELLA administrator which schema fields you need to include.
+You may need to discuss with your openEQUELLA administrator which schema fields you need to include.

 Use the Browse button on the EBI to select your CSV.
 Upon doing this it will read the CSV and display the column headings in the columns grid.